 Modern Text Editing

-Unlike other terminals, Warp’s input editor operates out-of-the-box like a modern IDE and the text editors we’re used to.
+Unlike other terminals, Warp’s input editor operates out of the box like a modern IDE and the text editors we’re used to.

 Closes the input suggestions or history menu